-Our body has a different temperature depending on your gender, age, and physical activities.
+Our body has different temperatures depending on our gender, age, and physical activities.
 The average temperature is 37 Celsius, but if you’re sick and experiencing a high fever, water makes sure to stabilize the heat to prevent the brain from overheating.

 Other Health Benefits

-Water not only have an advantage in the brain but the whole body as well:
+Water not only has an advantage in the brain but the whole body as well:

 - Helps the kidneys in removing unwanted toxins and wastes